F0lak/dm_open_ref/ref/list/proc/Splice.md

 +   list.Splice(Start=1,End=0,Item1,Item2\...)
 <!-- -->
 **Args:**
-+   Start+ The list index where the splice will begin.
++   Start: The list index where the splice will begin.
-+   End+ The index immediately following the last item to be cut from the list.
++   End: The index immediately following the last item to be cut from the list.
 0 is the end of the list.
-+   Item1, Item2\...+ Items to be inserted.
++   Item1, Item2\...: Items to be inserted.

 Cuts out items from a list, and inserts new items in their